ralphmagnette/ralphmagnette/README.md

 A passionate and eager to learn young man who does not shy away from a challenge.
 I value finishing a project and seeing the result, that's why I often go the extra mile for projects even though it might bring me more work than originally planned.

-* 🌍  I'm based in Kinrooi
+* 🌍  I'm based in Kinrooi, Belgium
 * ✉️  You can contact me at [ralphmagnette@hotmail.com](mailto:ralphmagnette@hotmail.com)

 ### Skills